 Treasurer.
 Russell Mills reports to the CFO.
 He oversees all treasury operations, including debt and cash management, banking, financial planning and forecasting, enterprise and commodity risk management, property and casualty insurance, and is responsible for developing and implementing capital borrowing strategies.
 Mr. Mills also serves as treasurer for the Transmission Agency of Northern California ("TANC"), the Central Valley Financing Authority ("CVFA"), the Sacramento Cogeneration Authority ("SCA"), the Sacramento Municipal Utility District Financing Authority ("SFA"), the Sacramento Power Authority ("SPA"), the Northern California Gas Authority No. 1 ("NCGA"), the Northern California Energy Authority ("NCEA") and BANC.
 Before joining SMUD in 2018 as Treasurer, Mr. Mills served as Chief Financial Officer of Southern California Public Power Authority.
-He also serves as the Chief Financial Officer of the Power Supply Program at the California Department of Water Resources.
+He also served as the Chief Financial Officer of the Power Supply Program at the California Department of Water Resources.
 He holds an MBA from Loyola Marymount University, and a bachelor's degree in economics from Towson University in Baltimore, Maryland.
 Mr. Mills also holds the Energy Risk Professional (ERP) designation and is a CFA level II candidate.

 Controller.
 Lisa Limcaco reports to the CFO and is responsible for accounting and financial reporting at SMUD.
 Prior to her appointment as controller in 2020, Ms. Limcaco served as an assistant controller, manager of customer value, performance and projects, senior energy commodity specialist and as principal accountant for SMUD's joint powers authorities.
 Ms. Limcaco also serves as controller for TANC, CVFA, SCA, SFA, SPA, NCGA, NCEA and BANC.
-Before joining SMUD in 2010 as a senior accountant, Ms. Limcaco had 12-years' experience as the Director of Accounting and controller for a food service provider in Sacramento and over 13-years' experience in public accounting from the University of Hawaii, a Master of Business Administration from Sacramento State University and is a Certified Public Accountant in the State.
+Before joining SMUD in 2010 as a senior accountant, Ms. Limcaco had 12-years' experience as the Director of Accounting and controller for a food service provider in Sacramento and over 13-years' experience in public accounting including audit manager at Price Waterhouse LLP.
+Ms. Limcaco holds a bachelor's degree in accounting from the University of Hawaii, a Master of Business Administration from Sacramento State University and is a Certified Public Accountant in the State.